FlyteWizard/js-firebase-tutorial/README.md

 You will see certain parts commented out, we will uncomment these sections in order to get our application to work.

-There are certain parts labelled `Advanced`, these sections of code are reserved for the bonus section of this tutorial.
+There are certain parts labelled `Advance`, these sections of code are reserved for the bonus section of this tutorial.
 If we are able to get through all the basic examples, we can progress to the more complex.
 Alternatively, these can be experiemented with after the tutorial.
 (N.B.
 I strongly encourage you look through the advance section once the tutorial is over).

 ## Deployment